swinis/localstack-workbench/README.md

 ## Jenkins
 Jenkins is installed to allow to set up IaC via terraform automatically via pipeline.
 Terraform (as arm64 binary) is preinstalled in /opt directory.
 If the binary does not fit the actual architecture, just replace it in the repos ./configs/jenkins directory with the one fitting your needs.

+### installed software
+- pipx is preinstalled in Jenkins to allow, e.g. to install terraform-local or other python based tools

 ### recommended Plugins and tools:
 - Terraform plugin